relay70/terraform_proxmox/README.md

 Execute:
 terraform apply -var=hosts='["host1", "host2"]'

-This will created to VMs or LXCs called host1, and host2.
+This will create two VMs or LXCs called host1, and host2.
 At least one hostname is required.

 ### Requirements
 Since this code uses specific key values from vault, it will require the same engines and key values to exist.
 These are easily changed in the code though.